SAP-samples/teched2025-AI167/exercises/ex1-setup-python-environment.md

 # Setup Python Environment

-For some of the excersises we will use **Visual Studio Code** to to run our pyton code.
+For some of the exercises we will use **Visual Studio Code** to to run our python code.

 ## 1.1 Open Visual Studio code and clone Git Repo